nicklockwood/layout/README.md

 </UIView>
 ```

-As will composition, the template itself is just an ordinary layout file, and can be loaded and used normally:
+As with composition, the template itself is just an ordinary layout file, and can be loaded and used normally:

 ```xml
 <!-- MyTemplate.xml -->